Hompesch Hussars: Formation

-In the spring 1794, the British War Office ordered the formation of several new units within Germany, notably within Hanover and Swabia.
+In the spring 1794, the British War Office ordered the formation of several new units within the Holy Roman Empire, notably within Hanover and Swabia.
 That year, Charles, Freiherr von Hompesch, signed a capitulation with the British government in which he would organise a legion, later known as Hompesch's Legion.
 The new group would be composed of the following: one Hussar Regiment of three squadrons and two mounted chasseurs (rifles) were attached totalling 913 in all ranks.
 The second unit was an infantry battalion of six companies and 801 of all ranks.

 By the end of 1794, the new legion was formed, with its mounted element becoming the Hompesch Hussars.
 The new regiment was composed of three squadrons of three troops of 3 officers and 81 other ranks each.
 The horses were Polish or Hungarian, and the uniform comprised a green pelisse and green dolman with a red collar and red breeches, and was surmounted by a red hussar cap with a white plume.
 The new regiment was raised at Schwarm and most of its original rank and file with three-quarters of its officers being émigrés, the rest being German.
 The regiment wore the badge of the Prince of Wales, George August Frederick.

 In just two weeks, Hompesch had gathered some 300 troops to fight in his name.
 The majority of the officers were formerly part of the French Royal Army and mostly came from the Corps of Chasseurs (Corps de Chasseurs).
-The remainder were French counter-revolutionaries, Germans mostly from the Hanover region, and Flemings from the Austrian Netherlands.
+The remainder were French counter-revolutionaries, Germans mostly from the Hanover, and Flemings from the Austrian Netherlands.